Still shopping for gifts? Check out these ideas for meaningful presents

 - Focusing on material gifts versus an experience, such as theater tickets or a massage

 - Donating to charity in someone’s name, which seems special at the moment, but provides little value to the recipient down the road.
 Recipients, the researchers say, actually prefer gifts they can personally use and enjoy.

-Dr. Maleeha Ahsan, psychiatrist at Advocate Good Samaritan Hospital, Downers Grove, Ill., says this season’s message of generosity can be challenging as we search for the perfect gift for that special someone.
+Dr. Maleeha Ahsan, a psychiatrist at Advocate Good Samaritan Hospital, in Downers Grove, Ill., says this season’s message of generosity can be challenging as we search for the perfect gift for that special someone.

 “The holidays are about sharing your time, attention and affection with family and friends.
 Instead of stressing about finding the perfect gift for someone, find an experience that you can share together.
 These kind of ‘experimental gifts’ bring us closer together and create memories,” says Dr. Ahsan.